What are some effective natural fly repellents?

 Precautions for Pets

 If you have pets at home, it is crucial to take certain precautions when using natural fly repellents.
 For example, basil essential oil can be toxic to cats and dogs if ingested in large quantities.
-So be sure to place these repellents out of reach of your animals and to ventilate the rooms well after spraying essential oils.
+Therefore, be sure to place these repellents out of reach of your pets and ventilate the rooms well after spraying essential oils.

 Precautions for Children

-Likewise, if you have young children at home, make sure any fly traps you set are out of their reach.
-Children are naturally curious and might be tempted to touch or even taste the substances used in traps, such as apple cider vinegar or sugar.
+Similarly, if you have young children at home, make sure that any fly traps you set are out of their reach.
+Children are naturally curious and might be tempted to touch or even taste the substances used in the traps, such as apple cider vinegar or sugar.

-If you use plants like mint to repel flies, make sure they are placed in areas where they will not be affected by other elements in your garden.
-For example, mint can be invasive and choke out other plants if left uncontrolled.
+If you use plants like mint to repel flies, make sure they are placed in areas where they won’t be affected by other elements in your garden.
+For example, mint can be invasive and smother other plants if left unchecked.

 Natural Repellents to Avoid